 No ID is required to purchase a ticket, however, if you are interested in purchasing alcohol during the evening events, you must present a government-issued photo ID verifying that you are over 21 in the bar/ cafe.

 Bring your receipt from Ticket Leap with you.
-You will be checked off and then given your school report card.
-At this point, you can go and have your picture taken to stick on (the cost of the picture is under $2) and then the report card is stamped.
-At this point, you can go to the grand sorting mirror and be placed into one of the houses at the school.
+You will be checked off and then given your school ID (convention badge).
+At this point, you can go to the grand sorting moon (hallway) and be placed into one of the houses at the school.
 Then your education starts!